freeradical13/freeradical13.github.io/index.md

 * [Ca<sup>2+</sup> ions][calcium second messenger] which can cause muscle contraction.

 [Scaffolding proteins][] bind to a transmembrane receptor and multiple relay proteins together to increase the speed of signal transduction.

-#### Epithelial Tissue

-[Epithelial tissue][] lines the surface of organs, some inner cavities in organs, and the outside of the body.
-The main type of cell in epithelium is the epithelial cell.

-In some organisms, the outside of the body forms a tissue called Skin which is made of the outermost [epidermis][], the inner [dermis][], and the innermost [subcutaneous tissue][] (or [hypodermis][]).
-In some organisms, the skin is part of the [integumentary system][] which also includes hair and nails.

-[Transport Epithelia][] are layers of cells that move solutes in different directions to help with osmoregulation.

-#### Connective Tissue

-[Connective tissues][] (or fibrous tissues) are found between other tissue types and provide various functions such as structural support.
-Connective tissues are made of fibers, a gel-like substance called [ground substance][], and various cells.
-The fibers include elastic fibers and collagen.
-[Elastic fibers][] are bundles of [Elastin][] and Microfibril proteins.
-[Collagen][] is a structural protein embedded in a network of [proteoglycans][] made of proteins and carbohydrates.

-[Bone][] is a strong and rigid mineralized connective tissue made by bone-forming cells called osteoblasts which deposit calcium, magnesium, and phosphate ions into a solidified matrix.
-[Ligaments][] connect bones at joints.

-[Cartilage][] is a strong yet flexible material that contains fibers made of collagen embedded in a carbohydrate-protein complex called chondroitin sulfate.
-Cartilage is excreted by cells called chondrocytes.

 #### Circulatory System